SharePoint planning guide

 Here's an overview of important details you should consider when planning how to build out, configure, and manage your SharePoint environment.

-A site collection has the same owner and shares administrative settings, such as permissions.
-We recommend creating a separate site collection for each unit of work, and connecting them by using hub sites.
+A site (previously called site collection) has the same owner and shares administrative settings, such as permissions.
+We recommend creating a separate site for each unit of work, and connecting them by using hub sites.
 To learn more, see Planning your SharePoint hub sites.

-If you figure out a few basic details — for example, what a site collection will be used for, and which users need to have access to it — then this will help you make decisions about what type of site template to use, how much storage to allocate, and how many site collections you might need to create.
-If you need to review your storage limits or the number of site collections that are supported for your plan, see SharePoint Limits.
+If you figure out a few basic details — for example, what a site will be used for, and which users need to have access to it — then this will help you make decisions about what type of site template to use, how much storage to allocate, and how many sites you might need to create.
+If you need to review your storage limits or the number of sites that are supported for your plan, see SharePoint Limits.

 |If you want to determine this:||Ask this:|